The Medicare Merit-Based Incentive Payment System (MIPS)

 Clinicians participating in the MIPS program receive a composite score based on their performance on each of four performance categories—quality, improvement activities (IAs), promoting interoperability (PI), and cost.

-Only three of the four MIPS performance categories apply to audiologists and SLPs in 2024—quality measures, promoting interoperability, and improvement activities.
-The associated weight of the resource use category will be redistributed to the applicable categories for scoring purposes.
+Only three of the four MIPS performance categories currently apply to audiologists and SLPs—quality measures, promoting interoperability, and improvement activities.
+The associated weight of the cost category will be redistributed to the applicable categories for scoring purposes.

-See also: CMS 2022 Measures and Activities for Audiologists and SLPs [PDF]
+See also: CMS 2024 Measures and Activities for Audiologists and SLPs

 Reporting Quality Measures